 - When you receive your completed AQA forms, what do you find most useful and enlightening?

 - How do you think this insight could be incorporated within the Impact & Insight Toolkit peer survey?

 - Is there anything that isn’t currently captured in the AQA forms that you feel could be implemented in the Toolkit?

 Based on NPO feedback we produced further iterations of the revised peer survey, which has resulted in the new extended peer survey.
 You can see a preview of this here.

 We are delighted to inform you that this template is now available to use.
-Please contact Counting What Counts if you are a Toolkit user who would like it to be added to your Culture Counts dashboard.
-Any evaluation you create incorporating either the original templated peer survey, or the extended peer survey 3.0, can contribute towards your mandatory evaluation count for Arts Council.
+When creating an evaluation using a template, simply select the template containing ‘recommended peer survey’.
+Any evaluation you create incorporating either the basic peer survey, or the recommended (AKA extended) peer survey, can contribute towards your mandatory evaluation count for Arts Council.

 If you would like more information on how to implement this extended peer survey, please do not hesitate to get in touch.
 We look forward to hearing from you as you gain further insights from your expert peers, and as you continue to evaluate key parts of your programme and activities.

 Image Credit: Dave Wheeler – Managing People via Harvard Business Review